WhatsApp

 Are heartburn and acid reflux the same?

 If you’ve ever experienced a burning sensation in your chest after meals or while lying down, you might have wondered if it’s just heartburn or acid reflux.
 While these terms are often used interchangeably, they are not the same.
-Let’s explore the definitions of heartburn and acid reflux, their similarities, and their differences to gain a better understanding of these common digestive issues.
+Let’s explore heartburn and acid reflux to understand these common digestive issues.
+They are similar in some ways and different in others.
+By comparing the two, we can gain a better understanding of them.

 What is Heartburn?